Understanding the No-Fault Divorce Process: What Separating Couples Need to Know

-On 06 April 2022, the Divorce, Dissolution and Separation Act 2020 came into force, removing the need to allocate blame for the collapse of a relationship.
-In the April edition of our podcast, Linda and Tanya discussed the implications of no-fault divorce.
+On 06 April 2022, the Divorce, Dissolution and Separation Act 2020 came into force in England and Wales, removing the need to allocate blame for the collapse of a relationship.
+In a previous edition of our podcast, Linda Lamb and Tanya Forster discussed the implications of the no-fault divorce act.
 You can listen to the podcast here or read on to discover key advice for separating couples.

 What is no-fault divorce?

-No-fault divorce is something that good family lawyers have been trying to achieve for many years.
-Prior to the introduction to no-fault divorce, it was necessary to specify the reason for the relationship breakdown e.g. adultery or unreasonable behaviour.
+No-fault divorce law is something that good family lawyers have been trying to achieve for many years.
+Before the introduction of no-fault divorce, previous divorce laws required one party to rely on specifying the grounds for divorce e.g. adultery or unreasonable behaviour.
 This meant that the start of the divorce had already caused considerable upset before you had moved on to other issues such as children or finances.

 What are the practicalities of the Divorce, Dissolution and Separation Act?

 The overall divorce/dissolution process can now take longer, a minimum of 26 weeks from beginning to end.
-This timeframe has been designed to give people the opportunity to reflect upon whether divorce or dissolution really is the right decision for them and to resolve issues involving finances and arrangements for children.
+This timeframe has been designed to give people the opportunity to reflect upon whether divorce or dissolution really is the right decision for them, and to resolve financial arrangements and arrangements for children.

 What else should separating couples think about when applying for a divorce or dissolution?